anthony taguest·sydney --:--

 updated Jun 21, 2026

-The throughline: a model is a narrator and a fuzzy-judgment engine, not a source of truth.
-When something is computable, compute it — it’s cheaper, faster, deterministic, and testable.
-Reserve the model for the part that’s actually fuzzy.
-Knowing what not to hand the model is half of building with one.
+A model is a fuzzy-judgment engine, not a source of truth.
+If something is computable, compute it: cheaper, faster, testable.
+A lot of the job is knowing what not to hand the model.

 the hub · warm terminal